 The text is printed in Arial Black font.

-The Danger Arc Flash & Shock Hazard Label from SafetySign.com uses this font to create a bold message that stands out in order to grab your attention, while also remaining clearly legible at the maximum safe viewing distance of the product.
+Danger Arc Flash & Shock Hazard Labels from SafetySign.com use this font to create a bold message that stands out and grabs your attention, while also remaining clearly legible at maximum viewing distances.